 Very few bits of cooking equipment will enhance your reputation as a budding pit master as much as a good BBQ offset smoker.
 Grills might be a lot of people’s go-to for barbecue equipment, but the popularity of smokers is certainly on the rise and can be found in backyards across North America and Europe.

 Offset smokers were originally developed in Texas and Oklahoma, by oilfield workers.
-Stationed in remote areas, and with massive steel drums at their disposal, they started to produce their own smokers and grills.
+Stationed in remote areas, and with massive steel drums at their disposal, they started to produce their own DIY offset smokers,

 The offset smoker design was based on traditional brick BBQ pits, whereby the fire is stationed in one room and the resulting smoke is then drawn into the next room and passed through the meat.

 This approach can be seen in modern designs, whereby the main chamber sits at the center of the smoker, and then has an attached firebox where the heat source is located.
 This attachment is where the term ‘offset’ comes into play.

 Having the fire set to one side instead of being directly underneath the meat has a couple of advantages.
 One is that the heat source being placed further away means that the meat can cook slowly.

 The other advantage is that the smoke is effectively drawn through the mean towards the exhaust chimney, allowing it to swirl around the meat and infuse it with flavor.

 One of the barbecue smoking world’s most iconic cuts of meat is brisket, so where better to start illustrating the power of offsets than here?